Jack Gibson (ice hockey, born 1880): Biography

 Gibson retired from playing after 1904, but remained active in recruiting players to the league, while also serving as a referee.
 Gibson attracted the likes of Hod and Bruce Stuart, Riley Hern, and Cyclone Taylor to play in the league.
 In addition to Houghton Portage Lakes, the Calumet Miners, Michigan Soo Indians, the Pittsburgh Pro Hockey Club and the Canadian Soo team rounded out the league.
 The league folded after only three years when professional hockey became a reality in Canada in 1907 and many of the star players returned home.
 15 of the 97 players who played in the IPHL from 1904 to 1907, including Gibson, are members of the Hockey Hall of Fame.

 After practising dentistry and refereeing local games in Houghton for a few years, Gibson also returned to Canada and set up a dental practice in Calgary, Alberta, where he resided until he died in 1954.
 In 1976 Gibson was inducted into the Hockey Hall of Fame as a builder.

 Beginning in 1939, a trophy, named the Gibson Cup, was awarded to the champion of the Michigan-Ontario Pro Hockey League.
 Today, the Gibson Cup is given to the winner of an annual challenge series between the Portage Lake Pioneers and the Calumet Wolverines.
 The Gibson Cup is the third-oldest hockey cup in North America, behind only the Stanley Cup (1893) and the MacNaughton Cup (1913).
 The MacNaughton Cup goes to the regular-season champion of the Western Collegiate Hockey Association.
+He joined the United States Hockey Hall of Fame during 1973.